Orlando Arcia Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.68).
+- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.68).

-- Rays pitchers combine to rank 11th in baseball in home runs surrendered (94 total, one per game).
+- The Rays allow the 10th-fewest home runs in baseball (95 total, one per game).

-- In his most recent time out on Sunday, the right-hander tossed 3 1/3 innings against the Seattle Mariners, allowing five earned runs while surrendering nine hits.
+- Eflin will aim to secure his 10th victory when he makes the start for the Rays, his 17th of the season.
+He is 9-4 with a 3.24 ERA and 100 strikeouts in 97 1/3 innings pitched.

-- In 12 games this season, the 22-year-old has put up a 5.11 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .267 to opposing hitters.
+- His most recent time out was on Tuesday against the Philadelphia Phillies, when the right-hander threw seven innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.